ki-ru-ri/Blog-QA/README.md

-You'll find it the folder
+You'll find it inside the folder.